-Christine Baker has served as our Chief Business Officer since August 2019.
+Christine Baker has served as our Chief Operating Officer since May 2022.
+Prior to that, she was our Chief Business Officer from August 2019 to May 2022.
 Christine Baker also serves on the board of TYME Technologies, Inc. Previously, Ms. Baker was on the board of TuHURA BioPharma, Inc. from 2019 to 2022, the principal of CD Baker Consulting in 2019 and the Chief Business Officer of EpicentRx, Inc. from 2018 to 2019.
 She previously held various positions at Novartis Pharmaceuticals Corporation from 2004 to 2018.
 From 1988 until 2004, Ms. Baker held a number of positions at Schering-Plough Corporation.
 She received a B.A. in Chemistry from Dartmouth College and an M.B.A. from Rutgers University.